Here’s what to expect from this episode:

 - Identifying the next steps

 Want to learn more about transitioning into instructional design?
-Join us inside the Facebook group for an encore of my FREE workshop on May 21 and 22!
+Join us inside the Jumpstart Your Instructional Design Career Facebook Group for an encore of my FREE workshop on May 21 and 22!
 You can find more details inside the group – I look forward to seeing you there!

 Resources and Links Mentioned:

 Join us this weekend, May 20th and 21st, for a binge-watching session to catch up on our workshop’s amazing videos!
-See you in the Facebook Group
+See you in the Jumpstart Your Instructional Design Career Facebook Group, and let’s discuss!

 Sign up for the Applied Instructional Design Academy